BouncyJeffer/SpawnToHub/README.md

 # SpawnToHub
-Spawn in the server hub everytime you join!
+Spawn in the server hub everytime you join.